Min bearwe is æla ful (My basket is full of eels)

 9th century West Saxon

 A corner (byht) of this blog is dedicated to the memory of the late Professor Ralph Elliott.
-Years ago, Ralph taught me about stillnesse [quietude] in the time of King Alfred and the trawthe [truth] in Sir Gawain and the Green Knight, and how to read Beowulf in its proper form, and much else again.
+Years ago, Ralph taught me about stillnesse [quietude] in the time of King Alfred; trawthe [truth] in Sir Gawain and the Green Knight, and how to read Beowulf in the original Anglo Saxon, and much else again.

 She is not any common Earth,